hedgefog/amxx-modding-kit/api/custom-entities/README.md

 }
 ```

-In the implementation of the `Allocate` method, the `CE_CallBaseMethod()` call allows us to invoke the base `Allocate` method of the `CE_Class_BaseItem` preset class, allowing it to handle its own allocation logic before executing custom logic.
+In the implementation of the `Create` method, the `CE_CallBaseMethod()` call allows us to invoke the base `Create` method of the `CE_Class_BaseItem` preset class, allowing it to handle its own allocation logic before executing custom logic.
 Make sure to include this call in every implemented or overridden method unless you need to fully rewrite the implementation.

 >[!CAUTION]
 >
-> The `Allocate` method is called during entity initialization.
+> The `Create` method is called during entity initialization.
 Modifying entity variables or invoking engine functions on the entity within this method may lead to unexpected results.
 Use this method only for initializing custom entity members!

 >[!CAUTION]
 >